Harvey Weinstein arrested on rape, criminal sex act charges

 Associated Press

-NEW YORK (AP) - Harvey Weinstein was arrested Friday on rape, criminal sex act and other charges from encounters with two women, police said Friday as the former movie mogul faced the first criminal case stemming from misconduct claims that scores of women made against him.
+NEW YORK (AP) - Harvey Weinstein surrendered Friday to face rape and other charges from encounters with two women, wearing both handcuffs and a strained smile as officers led him from a police precinct to court.

-Seven months after the allegations destroyed his career and set off a national reckoning known as the #MeToo movement, Weinstein, 66, left a Manhattan police station in handcuffs, with a strained smile, to head to court for arraignment.
+"You sorry, Harvey?" came a shout from a throng of media as the once powerful movie mogul walked into a lower Manhattan courthouse, his head bowed with the cuffs behind his back.
+Asked "What can you say?" he mildly shook his head and softly said "No."

-Besides the rape and criminal sex act charges, Weinstein also was arrested on lower-level sex abuse and sexual misconduct charges, the New York Police Department said.
+It marked the first criminal case against Weinstein, coming seven months after the allegations destroyed his career and set off a national reckoning over sexual misconduct known as the #MeToo movement.

-Weinstein, 66, turned himself in at the police station early Friday.
-With a throng of cameras on hand, the once-powerhouse producer found himself at the center of a spectacle he didn't control.
+Weinstein, 66, was charged with rape and a criminal sex act as well as lower-level sex abuse and sexual misconduct charges, the New York Police Department said.

 A law enforcement official told The Associated Press that the criminal sex act charge stems from a 2004 encounter between Weinstein and Lucia Evans, a then-aspiring actress who has said the Hollywood mogul forced her to perform oral sex on him in his office.
 She was among the first women to speak out about the producer.